Linking Engineering to Life

 Thanks to the support of STEM Next, Vermont Afterschool has developed Linking Engineering to Life aimed specifically at middle school girls and non-binary youth who have historically been underrepresented in STEM fields as part of the Million Girls Moonshot initiative.

 LEL is offered as a BASICS engineering course in the fall and a BIOMEDICAL engineering course in the spring.
 Basics focuses on all different aspects of engineering (i.e., electrical, civil, environmental) and Biomedical focuses on biomedical engineering, with activities such as creating a prosthetic device for your leg.
-This application is for LEL BASICS this fall.
+This application is for LEL BIOMED this spring.

 What Does Your Program Receive?